lukejacksonn/hyperapp-wiki/API.md

 ### actions

-Actions are functions that return a new model or a part of it.
+Functions that return a new model or a part of it.
 The new model is merged with the previous one to update the current model.

 Signature: (model, data, actions, error).